 features & specs

 In contrast to its brethren from Ferrari, Maserati's two-door models are more about looking good at moderate speeds than all-out performance on a track.
-That said, the GranTurismo coupe and convertible are swift in any form, with a little extra attention paid to luxury that give them traffic-stopping looks.
+That said, the GranTurismo coupe and convertible are swift in any form, with a little extra attention paid to luxury that gives them traffic-stopping looks.
 They are both offered in Sport and higher performance MC models.
 The MCs also offer Centennial editions.

 As Italy's answer to the Jaguar F-Type or Mercedes-Benz SL, the Maserati GranTurismo isn't so much about spec sheets and data sets, but about emotion and the desire to roam the Earth in a bespoke bit of excellence.
 It is to be driven with the same passion that went into designing it.

-While the Quattroporte sedan and new Ghibli four-door get an array of modern turbocharged engines, the GranTurismo carries a normally aspirated Ferrari-designed and -built 4.7-liter V-8 engine under its hood.
+While the Quattroporte sedan and Ghibli four-door get an array of modern turbocharged engines, the GranTurismo carries a normally aspirated Ferrari-designed and -built 4.7-liter V-8 engine under its hood.
 That sister-branded touch of sport is more than just a nod in the right direction; it provides up to 454 sonorous horsepower to the rear wheels through a 6-speed automatic transmission.
-The Convertible Sport and Convertible MC as well as all GranTurismo coupe models score the 454-horsepower rating, while the base convertible gets a nominal 444 hp from the same engine.
+The convertible Sport model has 444 hp, while all others pump out 454 hp.

-Above those sit the highest-performance model; the GranTurismo MC (known as the MC Stradale outside the U.S.) raises the game with a carbon-fiber vented hood, a track-tuned suspension, forged 20-inch alloy wheels, Brembo carbon-ceramic brakes, and a top speed of 185 mph; the engine is left unchanged.
-The latest updates to the GranTurismo MC include an optional 2+2 seating configuration; previous iterations had stripped the rear seat to save weight.
+The GranTurismo MC models (known as the MC Stradale outside the U.S.) raise the game with a carbon-fiber vented hood, a track-tuned suspension, forged 20-inch alloy wheels, Brembo carbon-ceramic brakes, and a top speed of 185 mph; the engine is left unchanged.

 All models except the MC come standard with the brand's Skyhook active, adjustable suspension that gives the GranTurismo an effortless combination of smooth ride quality and taut, balanced handling; the GranTurismo MC comes with fixed-rate dampers but can be equipped with the Skyhook system as an add-on.

-Inside the 2016 Maserati GranTurismo, the atmosphere is pure luxury, but despite the premium materials and old-world-meets-new-age design, the cabin is also very useful.
+Inside the 2017 Maserati GranTurismo, the atmosphere is pure luxury, but despite the premium materials and old-world-meets-new-age design, the cabin is also very useful.
 With four real, usable seats (though the rears are a bit small), the GranTurismo is a rarity in the high-performance, high-style luxury coupe world.
 That said, these cars are usually driven alone or with one passenger, but it is nice to have the extra seats when the party expands.

 Features and technology are as advanced as you'd hope, too: navigation, Bluetooth, and a Bose audio system are all standard.
 Cosmetic options and upgrades edge into haute couture status, with custom-stitched seats, multi-colored leathers, and exotic wood trims all available for your personal styling touch.
 Trident-embroidered headrests?
 You can order those, too.